Shazwazza/NugetAutoUpdater/README.md

 # Nuget Auto Updater

-This GitHub Action is used to auto update your Nuget packages for .NET projects.
+This GitHub Action is used to auto update your Nuget packages for **.NET Framework projects**.
 Typically this would be used on a schedule job.

+For non .NET Framework project, GitHub's [Dependabot](https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/) is probably the easiest way.
+Dependabot does not work well for .NET Framework projects because it doesn't actually run the nuget installer against your project so your csproj doesn't get updated with new references.

 ## Status